henrysky/astroNN/docs/source/quick_start.rst

 I have found a bug in astorNN
 +++++++++++++++++++++++++++++++++

-Please try to use the latest update of astroNN.
+Please try to use the latest commit of astroNN.
 If the issue persists, please report to https://github.com/henrysky/astroNN/issues

 I keep receiving warnings on APOGEE and Gaia environment variables
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++